Asif Zaman

 Teaching

-I want my students to actively and equitably engage in the classroom, to collaborate in welcoming communities, to develop strong analytical skills, and to build a deeper appreciation for mathematics.
-For some ideas on active learning for all experience levels, I recommend the books Mathematical Mindsets and How Learning Works.
-I also like this AMS blog series.
+I want my students to actively engage in the classroom, to collaborate in welcoming communities, to develop strong analytical skills, and to build a deeper appreciation for mathematics.
+If you want to learn more about teaching with class activities, then I recommend the books How Learning Works and Mathematical Mindsets as well as this AMS blog series to get started.
 Other online teaching resources I like are also shared below.